Last updated on .

 Ottoman Period

-The largest gallery in the Museum of Turkish and Islamic Arts covers the Ottoman period, which lasted from 1299 to 1922.
-The Ottoman Empire was the strongest Islamic dynasty to rule Anatolia.
-They created the largest empire of the Islamic world, dominating territory in three continents for over 600 years.
+The largest gallery in the Museum of Turkish and Islamic Arts is dedicated to the Ottoman period (1299 to 1922).
+The Ottoman Empire emerged as the most powerful Islamic dynasty in Anatolia and went on to create the largest empire in the Islamic world, spanning three continents for more than 600 years.

 Ottoman Period at the Museum of Turkish and Islamic Arts in Istanbul, Turkey